iampraveens/PhonePe-Pulse/README.md

 ```
 5. **The application will open in your browser:**
 Use the provided options and select the desired visualizations to explore and analyze PhonePe's transaction and user data.

+## Data
+The data used in this project includes transaction and user data obtained from PhonePe.
+The data is stored in CSV format and is used for generating visualizations and conducting data exploration.
+The transactions.py and extraction.py modules provide the necessary functions to process and analyze the data.

+## Technologies Used
+- streamlit: Streamlit is used as the web application framework for creating interactive data visualizations.
+- plotly: Plotly is utilized for generating interactive and customizable visualizations.
+- pandas: Pandas library is used for data manipulation and analysis.
+- PIL: PIL (Python Imaging Library) is used for loading and manipulating images in the application.
+- mysql: mysql is used to migrate and store the data.